lwtrix/spotify/README.md

 @cferg97

 P.S.
 Not the happiest with the file structure and general organization with this project.
-However it was my first React project working in a team and it turned out pretty good after all.
+However I enjoyed working in a team and it turned out pretty good after all.